-How To Do A Messy Bun With Long Hair In 7 Easy Steps
+How To Create A Messy Bun With Long Hair

 While glossy locks or a halo of curls are great for everyday wear, there sporadically comes an occasion when an updo feels infinitely more apropos.
 In such cases, the messy bun is hands-down the best choice in my book.
 But how do you do a messy bun with long hair?
 As utilitarian as it is enchanting, the messy bun can be achieved in five minutes or 50 depending on how much effort you're willing to allot to your styling routine.
 Moreover, the messier, the better when it comes to the disheveled top knot.
 Therefore, hair with a bit of grit and day-after-washing texture simply enhances the look.
 And if the simplicity of accomplishing the style isn't enough to sway you to try it, perhaps its coterie of celebrity fans might.
 From Blake Lively to Selena Gomez, the coiffure has taken the red carpet by storm with its casual romanticism.